HelenGlover/Digital-Garden/_notes/Research-outcomes.md

 ---
-title: Outcomes of independent research
+title: Outcomes of Independent Research
 description: You saw my argument for conducting independent research, my research questions.
 Now how does it work
 labels:
     - Independent Research